pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 ##### i) Memoizing Provider value:

-- If the Context Provider is not placed at the very root of the app (there is a possibility it can re-render itself because fo changes in its ancestors). <u>It's value should be memoized</u>
+- If the Context Provider is not placed at the very root of the app (there is a possibility it can re-render itself because fo changes in its ancestors). <ins>It's value should be memoized</ins>

 <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/0*tY1UXl68-axvgXLq.png">